damosman/CourseRepo/README.md

-# Course API for Automation of Bootcamp Cohort Year
+# Course API for Automation of Bootcamp Cohort

 This .NET project aims to provide a streamlined API for managing courses within a bootcamp environment.
 The API facilitates the automation of registering students into various bootcamp courses effortlessly.